 For children and seniors, ‘tracking’ dental health is a key part of keeping it.
-If you have any questions, Norlane Dental Surgery is happy to help you “get on track”!
+If you have any questions, Norlane Dental Aesthetics and Implants is happy to help you “get on track”!

-At Norlane Dental Surgery, we believe everyone deserves the highest quality dentistry, and we deliver it.
+At Norlane Dental Aesthetics and Implants, we believe everyone deserves the highest quality dentistry, and we deliver it.

 We have a particular interest in implants, orthodontics and smile rejuvenation via veneers and crowns and bridges, while also dealing with the unexpected dental emergencies we all dread.

 FREE Kids Dental

 Consultation Medicare Bulk Bill for eligible children (up to $1000)

 We are located at 21 Princes Highway in Norlane.